 - Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason

-- Children who may be living in motels, hotels, trailer parks, shelters, or awaiting foster care placement
+- Children who may be living in motels, hotels, trailer parks, or shelters.

 - Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings